2017's Tax Code Changes | Deloitte US has been added to your bookmarks.

 The bill formerly known as the Tax Cuts and Jobs Act is likely to result in an influx of cash back to US corporate headquarters.
 But tax reform implications for the technology industry could extend far beyond finances.
 What else will technology companies need to consider about their value chains and market expansion as a result of these tax code changes?

-- Key considerations from the tax cut for the technology sector
+- Key considerations of tax reform for the technology sector

 - Cash repatriation